H4HWV2011/msjarvis-public-docs/thesis/29-psychological-safeguards-and-pia.md

 fully automated rule-based classification; and the PIA review loop **produces written recommendations through a manual sampling process**, not auto-rewrites.
 Propagation of PIA recommendations into BBB parameters, judge weights, or mode policies requires explicit operator action.
+Additionally, the psychological guidance stack is explicitly **non-diagnostic**: it does not implement DSM‑5 in full, and any DSM-style constructs are used only at a high-level, psychoeducational layer rather than as clinical criteria.

 The design intends that future work will automate the PIA sampling cycle, produce machine-readable recommendation outputs for direct configuration integration, fully wire psychological routing into the `ultimatechat` entrypoint, and persist PIA records as a first-class Chroma collection for ongoing governance review.
+Further work will also refine corpus curation and tagging so that place-specific and population-specific mental-health materials, grounded in Appalachian contexts, are more systematically retrieved while maintaining clear boundaries between supportive guidance and clinical diagnosis.
 For the BBB pipeline that enforces safety constraints see **Chapter 16**.
 For the identity constraints enforced alongside psychological safeguards see **Chapter 22**.
 For the canonical `ultimatechat` execution sequence see **Chapter 17**.